Stepan Topal

 Stepan Mikhailovich Topal (18 January 1938 – 29 September 2018) was a Moldovan politician of Gagauz ancestry.
-From 1990 to 1994 he served as the only leader and President of the Gagauz Republic; after reunification with Moldova he served until 1995 as Governor (başkan) of Gagauzia.
+From 1990 to 1995 he served as the only leader and President of the Gagauz Republic; after reintegration into Moldova he served until 1995 as Governor (başkan) of Gagauzia.

 Leader of Gagauzia's separatist movement

 By training, Topal is a road engineer.
 He was an activist of the Communist Party of Moldova.

-On 19 August 1990, ethnic Gagauz separatists proclaimed an autonomous republic in southern Moldova, around the city of Comrat, and called it the Gagauz Republic (Gagauz-Yeri in their language).
+Following the declaration of the Gagauz ASSR in Moldova on 12 November 1989, on 19 August 1990, ethnic Gagauz nationalists proclaimed a Soviet autonomous republic in southern Moldova separate from Moldova, around the city of Comrat, and called it the Gagauz Republic (Gagauz-Yeri in their language).
+It had previously been declared as an ASSR within Moldova on 12 November 1989.
 In September 1990, individuals representing the mostly Slavic inhabitants of the Dniester River's east bank proclaimed a separate entity in Transnistria with a capital at Tiraspol.

-In 1990, Topal became one of the leaders of the separatist movement in southern Moldova.
+In 1990, Topal became one of the leaders of the national movement in southern Moldova.
 On 31 October 1990, he was elected president of the Supreme Soviet of the self-proclaimed Gagauz Republic.

-Although the Supreme Soviet of the Republic of Moldova immediately declared these proclamations invalid, elections took place in both separatist republics.
+Although the Supreme Soviet of the Republic of Moldova immediately declared these proclamations invalid, elections took place in both self-proclaimed republics.
 On 1 December 1991, Topal was elected president of the Gagauz Republic (90% votes), and from 1991 to 1995 he headed the Supreme Soviet of the Gagauz Republic.
 That same month, Igor Smirnov was elected president of Transnistria.

 Topal supported greater unity among the former Soviet republics.

 He also self-declared as an "anti-Romanian".